nuagenetworks/nuage-metroae/juju_charms/metroae/README.md

 - The tagged MaaS bare-metal instance must be configured to use the same DNS server as provided as input to the VSC
 - The desired VSC IP addresses and other configuration information as required in config.yaml

+## Limitations

+This beta version of the charm has the following limitations

+- XMPP TLS between the VSC and the VSD is not enabled
+- OpenFlow TLS between the VSC and the VRS is not enabled

 ## Usage

 This charm is deployed via bundle file.
 The VSC service is a subordinate charm that must be bundled with a non-subordinate OS charm, e.g. ubuntu.
 It is suggested that the bundle file have the following general format: